Local: 778-265-5331 | Toll Free: 1-888-832-1733

 Emergency Preparedness: Essential Menstrual Products for Women

 Thank you to Giada Lemmens, the author of the book The Period Prepper, for writing this guest post.
-Please be advised that it contains language relating to female anatomy and femenine hygeine products.

 A woman wearing a backpack kit with a variety of femenine hygeine products peeking out